filecoin-project/venus/CONTRIBUTING.md

    * `Warning`: noteworthy but not completely unexpected
    * `Error`: a truly unexpected condition that should not happen in Real Life and that a dev should go look at
 * Protocol messages are nouns (eg, `DealQuery`, `DealResponse`).
 Handlers are verbs (eg, `QueryDeal`).
-* Do not put implementation inline in command functions.
-Command implementation should be minimal, calling out functionality that exists elsewhere (but NOT on the node).
-Commands implementation is an important API which gets muddled when implementation happens inline in command functions.
+* Do not put implementation in commands.
+Commands should call out to functionality elsewhere, in a pattern borrowed from [Git Internals: Plumbing and Porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain).

 We use the following import ordering.
 ```